aoifesmith/brandAmi/README.md

 ## Manual Testing
 The site was tested manually such as checking links, features were working and interactivity was successful.
 See more in the [Manual Testing Report](documentation/testing/manual-testing.pdf).
-A run through of data input validation testing can be seen on the [YouTube Tutorial Video](https://youtu.be/snVB-WAbZ5M) highlighting the use of  defensive programming techniques of userinput data.
-Other examples such of testing included but not exhaustive to the 'Apply' button functionality, if 'How to Apply' functionality opened correctly, if email apps would correctly open upon interacting with the email link in the footer.
+A run through of data input validation testing can be seen on the [YouTube Tutorial Video](https://youtu.be/snVB-WAbZ5M) highlighting the use of  defensive programming techniques of user input data.
+The video also provides a visual aid working through various scenarios of errors the user may encounter with the data they input.
+(Go to 0.37secs) Other examples such of testing included but not exhaustive to the 'Apply' button functionality, if 'How to Apply' functionality opened correctly, if email apps would correctly open upon interacting with the email link in the footer.
 Testing to see if the telephone contact number would successfully work when hovered over in mobile devices.

 <details>
 <summary>Email & Telephone Success</summary>